How to Fix Folder with Question Mark on Mac without CD?

 Sometimes, Mac can't find the startup disk (Macintosh HD) just because the drive itself is in trouble.

-Your removable SSD drives on the Mac logical board are connected using SSD sockets.
-Once these components are corroded, damaged, or dusty, you'll receive the "Mac folder with question mark" error on Mac booting up.
+The removable SSD drives on the Mac logic board are connected using SSD sockets.
+Once these components are corroded, damaged, or dusty, you'll receive the "Mac folder with question mark" error when booting up.

-So, think if you have spilled any liquid on your Macbook Air or Pro.
-If you see the SSD socket is corroded, you can cut off the corrosion and map the pins with 99% alcohol.
+So, think if you have spilled any liquid on your MacBook Air or Pro.
+If you see that the SSD socket is corroded, you can cut off the corrosion and map the pins with 99% alcohol.
 If it doesn't help, you need to replace the socket.

-For most Apple iMac, pre-2013 MacBook, and MacBook pro that use mechanical hard drives, the flashing folder with question mark on Macbook Air appears when there is a mechanical startup disk failure, and you might hear a beeping or clicking noise.
-Or, if you can't feel the vibration of the hard drive spin motor, the hard drive is dead.
+For most Apple iMacs, pre-2013 MacBooks, and MacBook Pros that use mechanical hard drives, the flashing folder with a question mark on MacBook Air appears when there is a mechanical startup disk failure, and you might hear a beeping or clicking noise.
+Or, if you can't feel the vibration of the hard drive's spin motor, the hard drive is dead.

-Go ahead to replace or upgrade it with SSD, and reinstall macOS.
+Go ahead to replace or upgrade it with an SSD and reinstall macOS.
 After that, you won't start up with the Mac flashing folder with a question mark.

 Conclusion

 Most of the time, errors like the circle with line through it and the flashing folder with a question mark on the Mac/MacBook screen signify a system software issue.
-A simple fix is to reinstall macOS (Remember to recover data first).
+But Mac flashing a question mark ≠ reinstall macOS immediately.
+Instead, you should diagnose, stop data loss, and then repair your Mac.

 Read also: